flutter/website/src/content/get-started/fwe/user-input.md

 ### `Radio`
 A group of `Radio` buttons let the user select between a mutually exclusive values.
 When one radio button in a group is selected, the other radio buttons in the group are unselected.

+- A particular `Radio` button's `value` represent that button's value,
+- The selected value for a group of radio buttons is identified by the `groupValue` parameter.
+- `Radio` also has an `onChanged` callback that gets triggered when users click it, like `Switch` and `Checkbox`

 {% render docs/code-and-image.md,
 image:"fwe/user-input/Radio.gif",